programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 To begin, create a new folder called `projects`.
 This folder will hold all relevant files and images.
 To train the neural network in [Google's Teachable Machine](https://teachablemachine.withgoogle.com/), you will need a collection of labeled images as most neural networks are geared towards what is known as 'supervised learning'.
 Machine learning can be divided into two forms: supervised and unsupervised learning.
 Supervised learning involves data that is already labeled.
 Unsupervised learning, on the other hand, involves identifying patterns and grouping data that is alike together.
 You may have seen the use of some unsupervised machine learning algorithms such as [K-Means Clustering](https://perma.cc/39XM-PBAS) and [Latent Dirichlet Allocation](https://perma.cc/JM3P-BZWN) in digital humanities research.

-For this tutorial, we will download a dataset of paintings from [ArtUK](https://artuk.org/), which provides access to works that meet the UK's requirements for "public ownership."
-Before its launch, most of the UK's paintings in public ownership were not in regular circulation.
+For this tutorial, we will download a dataset of paintings from [ArtUK](https://artuk.org/), which provides access to works that meet the UK's requirements for "[public ownership](https://artuk.org/footer/faq)."
+Approximately, [80% of the UK's publicly owned art is not on display](https://artuk.org/about/provide-free-digital-access-to-the-uks-art).
 ArtUK combats this by providing the general public access to these materials.

 The ArtUK website allows you to view artworks by [topic](https://artuk.org/discover/topics), and we will use these topics to train our image classifier.
 You can [download a `.zip` file containing the images here](/assets/image-classification-neural-networks/dataset.zip).
 Save the `.zip` file in your `projects` folder and unzip it.
 Inside, you will find a folder called "dataset" with two additional folders: `training` and `testing`.
 Once you have downloaded all the files, go ahead and launch a live server on the `projects` folder.
 In most cases, you can view the server using the localhost address of "http://127.0.0.1".